ElJayRight/old-notes/02 - Hack The Box/Health/Health.md

-Following a guide for this one was stuck on the union injection in foothold.
+Following a guide for this one was stuck on the union injection in foothold and setting up gogs locally.
+Everything else I did on my own. :)

 IP: 10.10.11.176
 # Enumeration